JacopoMereu/JacopoMereu.github.io/content/publication/1_VMXR/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['Thesis']

 # Publication name and optional abbreviated publication name.
-publication: In Joint Proceedings of the Workshops, Work in Progress Demos and Doctoral Consortium at the IS-EUD 2023 co-located with the 9th International Symposium on End-User Development (IS-EUD 2023), Cagliari, Italy, June 6-8, 2023
+publication: 'University of Cagliari' #In Joint Proceedings of the Workshops, Work in Progress Demos and Doctoral Consortium at the IS-EUD 2023 co-located with the 9th International Symposium on End-User Development (IS-EUD 2023), Cagliari, Italy, June 6-8, 2023
 publication_short: '' #In *ICW*

-abstract: This paper presents the current development state of VMXR, a Proof of Concept (PoC) environment allowing people without programming experience to create and configure product showcases in a Virtual and eXtended reality setting.
-The aim of the PoC is to identify proper metaphors and workflows for supporting showcase designers in creating interactions with the virtual product representation or enhancing the physical environment through additional information and media.
+abstract: The VR user market is growing year by year.
+For this reason, an increasing number of ama- teur individuals are becoming more interested in working in this field.
+However, due to the intrinsic difficulties of development, they will face many difficulties. <br>This thesis presents the work done on a project called Virtual Merchandising and eXtended Reality (VMXR) which aims to support these inexperienced users.
+By shifting some tasks to developers, it empowers end-users to design, and furnish interactive virtual environments.
+The tool embodies the concept of end-user development, enabling non-programmer users to perform actions that would typically require technical or specialized knowledge, without the need for such expertise.

 # Summary.
 An optional shortened abstract.
-summary: VMXR is a demo that lets designers, even without coding skills, build virtual product displays.
+summary: This thesis presents VMXR, a tool enabling non-programmers to create interactive virtual environments by simplifying development tasks, supporting the growing amateur VR user market through end-user development principles.

 tags:
   - eXtended Reality